Parathyroid Allotransplant for Treatment of Hypoparathyroidism

 Only subjects who meet all of the following criteria are eligible for enrollment.

-3. Clinical history and laboratory data compatible with hypoparathyroidism (HypoPT) as defined by hypocalcemia and documented PTH levels below the normal range on two occasions greater than 2 weeks apart and 12 months after surgery, requiring large doses of activated vitamin D and oral calcium (>1G) daily, or currently on PTH (1-84) injections and with ongoing symptomatology due to hypocalcemia and variable degree of biochemical control
+- Clinical history and laboratory data compatible with HypoPT as defined by hypocalcemia and documented PTH levels either inappropriately normal or below the normal range on two occasions greater than 2 weeks apart and 12 months after surgery, requiring treatment with activated vitamin D (≥0.5 mcg calcitrol) and oral calcium (≥800mg) daily, or currently on PTH (1-84), PTH (1-34), palopegteriparatide or other recombinant parathyroid hormone replacement injections with ongoing symptomatology due to hypocalcemia and variable degree of biochemical control.

 You CAN'T join if...